franneck94/UdemyRust/Notes.md

 - Fixed size known at compile time
 - Size must not be fixed, when passing array as reference to a function

+## Threads & Async

+### Arc

+The type Arc<T> provides shared ownership of a value of type T, allocated in the heap.
+Invoking clone on Arc produces a new Arc instance, which points to the same allocation on the heap as the source Arc, while increasing a reference count.